adivalentino/820/README.md

-The model that is outlined through this repository leverages traditional movie metadata with social media and user engagement metrics.
+The model that is outlined through this repository leveraging traditional movie metadata with social media and user engagement metrics.
 The purpose of this repository is to answer the following problem:

 **Can the use of our model result in predicting the financial success of a movie?**